By Rosalia Arias

 There are pros and cons to each model.
 On the one hand, CPC fees are much lower per transaction than commissions, but the hotel pays these fees whether or not a booking results in a stay.
 With the commission model, the hotel pays only when a booking is completed.

 So which metasearch payment option is best?
-Testing out both options might be the best way to find out which one works best for your lodging business.
+Testing out both options might be the best way to find out which one works best for your marketing budget.
 That being said, on metasearch platforms, the cost-per-click model is generally more popular with hotels than the commission model.
 With a smart metasearch strategy, a hotel’s return on investment can be higher on CPC campaigns than on commission-based bookings on both metasearch sites and OTAs.

 Hotel metasearch vs. hotel metasearch marketing